SumoLogic/sumologic-documentation/docs/dashboards/dashboards-migration/index.md

 ## Advantages

-- Visulize queries with new dashboard panels, including honeycombs, bubble charts, heat maps, and funnel charts.
+- Visualize queries with new [dashboard panels](/docs/dashboards/panels/), including honeycombs, bubble charts, heat maps, and funnel charts.
 - Provides the unique ability to analyze metrics metadata and log data on the same dashboard in an integrated seamless view.
 - Visualize multiple queries in a single panel.
 - Provides streamlined dashboard configuration with inline editing.